 Upon receipt and review of the information provided, NSF may consult with the AOR, or designee, if necessary.
-Based on the results of this review, the Foundation will determine the impact of the new information on the NSF-funded award, and, where necessary, take appropriate action.
+Based on the results of this review, the Foundation will determine the impact of the new information on the NSF-funded grant, and, where necessary, take appropriate action.

-51. Fee Payments
+50. Fee Payments

-Payment of fee is allowable only if expressly authorized by solicitation and the terms and conditions of the NSF award.
-Payment of profit is not permitted on an NSF award.
+Payment of fee is allowable only if expressly authorized by solicitation and the terms and conditions of the NSF grant.
+Payment of profit is not permitted on an NSF grant.

-52. Section 889 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2019 contract (or extend or renew a contract) to procure or obtain the equipment, services, or systems as identified in section 889 of the NDAA for FY 2019.
+51. Section 889 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2019

-Section 889 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2019 (Public Law 115-232) prohibits the head of an executive agency from obligating or expending loan or grant funds to procure or obtain, extend, or renew a contract to procure or obtain, or enter into a
+Section 889 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2019 (Public Law 115-232) prohibits the head of an executive agency from obligating or expending loan or grant funds to procure or obtain, extend, or renew a contract to procure or obtain, or enter into a contract (or extend or renew a contract) to procure or obtain the equipment, services, or systems as identified in section 889 of the NDAA for FY 2019.